Gym Flooring Material Types

 Polypropylene Gym Flooring

 Another form of plastic gym flooring is polypropylene tiles.
-Much more rigid than its PVC counterpart, these tile are design to be used as sport courts or multipurpose aerobic flooring surfaces.
+Much more rigid than its PVC counterpart, these tiles are designed to be used as athletic courts or multipurpose aerobic flooring surfaces.
 They can also have a vinyl top that mimics hardwood or stone.
-Generally, it is a good idea to have a rubber underlayment under this type of gym flooring, but sometimes you can even install it over low pile carpet.
+Generally, it is a good idea to have a rubber underlayment under this type of gym flooring, but sometimes you can even install it over low-pile carpet.

 Carpet Gym Flooring

-Interlocking carpet tiles with padding can be a great options in a basement floor that does not have any moisture issues, and where a dual purpose flooring is desired.
+Interlocking carpet tiles with padding can be a great option in a basement floor that does not have any moisture issues and where dual-purpose flooring is desired.
 Carpet tiles can offer a warm and comfortable flooring surface, while the padded backing will offer some fatigue relief and cushion.

-There are also commercial gym carpet tiles that are a big more rigid or rugged.
+There are also commercial gym carpet tiles that are a bit more rigid or rugged.
 These will hold up much better in a weight room environment than other carpet tiles.

 There is also rubber gym flooring that is blended with cork for its sustainability and fatigue relief properties.